 It’s easier to inject him the second time.
 I know it will be over soon.
 His convulsions intensify almost immediately as the formula does its work.

-“I’m sorry,” I say, going back to my chair and watching his eyes roll back in his head.
+“I’m sorry,” I say, going back to my chair and watching his face.

 “Who helped you destroy the chargers?”
 I ask.
 “Farnam . . .”

 “Shit.
 Get him to the infirmary,” I say to the bots.
 “And do not leave his side.
-As soon as he’s stable I want him back here . . .
-This isn’t over.”
+As soon as he’s stable, I want him back here . . .
+This isn’t over yet.”